Funds

 Monthly Budget Less than $2000

-Ecuador is one of South America’s most attractive destinations for Americans seeking to live abroad comfortably on a modest budget.
+Ecuador is one of South America's most appealing options for Americans who want to live abroad comfortably on a modest budget.

-The country offers an excellent quality of life, low cost of living, and mild year-round climate in cities like Cuenca and Loja, both known for their growing expat communities.
+Quality of life is high, the cost of living is low, and the climate stays mild year-round in cities like Cuenca and Loja, both of which have growing expat communities.

-The Pensionado Visa, Ecuador’s version of the retirement visa, is among the most accessible in the region.
+The Pensionado Visa, Ecuador's take on the retirement visa, is one of the easiest to get in the region.

-Applicants only need to show proof of foreign income (typically around $1,275 per month) from a pension or retirement plan.
+You only need to show proof of foreign income (typically around $1,450 per month) from a pension or retirement plan.
 The process is straightforward, and the visa can lead to permanent residency after 21 months of continuous stay.

-Ecuador’s public healthcare system is open to residents, while private affordable healthcare is available in major cities.
+The public healthcare system is open to residents, and affordable private care is available in the major cities.

-Prescription costs and doctor visits are often a fraction of U.S. prices, making it ideal for retirees or digital professionals looking to stretch their income.
+Prescriptions and doctor visits often cost a fraction of U.S. prices, which helps retirees and remote professionals make their income go further.

 Flag of Canada